spikehidden/gringotts/README.md

 Place a sign above a container block, with `[vault]` written on the first line.
 If it was created correctly, the sign will display your name on the third line and you will receive a message that the vault has been created.

-### Faction vaults ###

-Place a sign above a container block, with `[faction vault]` written on the first line.
-If it was created correctly, the sign will display your faction's tag on the third line and you will receive a message that the vault has been created.

 ### Towny vaults ###

 * To make a vault for your town: place a sign above a container block, with `[town vault]` written on the first line.